 Once a user is viewing a catalog, he or she can press the course’s item in the catalog to view more information about the course.
-Note that if a course catalog doesn't contain any courses, it is not shown in the Course Catalog page.
-On the course’s details page, users can view a description of the course, a list of the training material and available sessions included in the course, the duration and language of the course, if users have the ability to rate the course, and the rating of the course.
+The course’s details page shows a description of the course, a list of the training material and available sessions included in the course, the duration and language of the course, if users have the ability to rate the course, and the rating of the course.
 If you’ve assigned the course to a content partner using the Content Partners app, the content partner’s banner can also appear on this page.

 If any additional enrollment fields apply to the course, the Additional Information tab will appear.
 Enrollment additional fields are additional fields that a user or Superadmin must enter when enrolling a user into a course.
 Please note the iFrame additional enrollments page are not visible in this tab.